 Exit: 264

-The Virginia Museum of the Civil War displays relics, and preserves the story of the Civil War in Virginia, focusing specifically on the Battle of New Market and how local Virginia Military Institute Cadets played a role.
-Watch the Emmy Award-Winning film “Field of Lost Shoes”, the story of the 257 young Cadets that fought in the Shenandoah Valley.
-After experiencing the museum and the film, allow yourself about two hours to tour the extensive battlefield grounds.
+The Virginia Museum of the Civil War displays relics tells the story of the Civil War in Virginia, focusing specifically on the Battle of New Market and the role local Virginia Military Institute cadets played in the conflict.
+Take in the museum, then explore some of the walking trails on the surrounding 300-acre battlefield park.

 Exit: 247A